nuttycom/scala_world-2017/slides.md

 Overview
 --------

-* This talk is about the design of a library using pure FP style.
-* Dissatisfaction-Driven Design
 * Problem: Serialization
-    * Having to maintain both serializers and deserializers is silly
+    * Having to maintain both serializers and deserializers is silly.
-    * Problems exist with macros/generic programming approaches
+    * Problems exist with macros/generic programming approaches.
     * Legacy wire formats & evolving protocols can present challenges.
 * Solution:
-    * Build a description of the data structure that can be interpreted to derive serializers, deserializers, and more.
+    * Build a description of the data structure as a value.
+    * Build interpreters for that description that produce serializers, deserializers, and more.
+* Conclusion:
     * When faced with a problem, describe that problem completely.
       The solution usually resides within that description.
-* Conclusion:
-    * Abstractive capability in programming languages & its uses
+    * Abstractions allow us to reduce a problem to its essential core.

 <div class="notes">
 This is a composition of talks, Rob Norris and John De Goes